dotnet/android/Documentation/guides/BuildProcess.md

     This property is `True` by default.

+-   **AndroidExtraAotOptions** &ndash; A string property that allows to pass additional options to the mono, when precompiling assemblies in `Aot` task.
+It is added to the response file, when calling mono as a cross-compiler.

+    Added in Xamarin.Android v10.3.

 -   **AndroidFastDeploymentType** &ndash; A `:` (colon)-separated list
     of values to control what types can be deployed to the [Fast Deployment directory](#Fast_Deployment) on the target device